vChrisR/automate-it/content/posts/installing-DSM-operator-on-openshift.md

 ## The openshift trick
 Openshift assigns a range of UIDs en GUIDs to each namespace (or should I say project?).
 However, the operator fires of a few jobs to configure its webhook which want to run as user 2000.
 Which is well outside the range of what openshift wnat to see.

 So we need to tell openshift this is alright.
-We do that by running this command: ``oc adm policy add-scc-to-user anyuid -z dsm-consumption-operator-controller-manager``.
+We do that by running this command: ``oc adm policy add-scc-to-user privileged -z dsm-consumption-operator-controller-manager``.
 Make sure your context points to the dsm-consumption-operator-system namespace (pro tip: use [ns and ctx plugins](https://github.com/ahmetb/kubectx))